dotnet/runtimelab/designs/SpanMarshallers.md

     public const int StackBufferSize = /* */; // required if the span-based constructor is supplied.

-    // These method is required if marshalling from managed to native is supported. public TCollectionElement GetManagedValueAtIndex(int i);
+    // This method is required if marshalling from managed to native is supported. public TCollectionElement GetManagedValueAtIndex(int i);
     // This method is required if marshalling from native to managed is supported. public void SetManagedValueAtIndex(int i, TCollectionElement value);